micneu72/deSEC-DNS-Updater-PYTHON3/README.md

 If the configuration file doesn't exist, a template will be created automatically.

+## Compatibility Notes

+- The Linux binaries were tested on Ubuntu 24.04 and Kali Linux Rolling
+- Linux binaries may require GLIBC 2.38 or newer
+- If you're using an older Linux distribution (like Debian Bullseye), you may need to compile the binary yourself or use the Python script directly
+- macOS binaries were tested on macOS 15.3.1 (Sequoia)
+- For best compatibility across different Linux distributions, consider using the Python script instead of the pre-compiled binaries

 ## macOS Security Notice

 When running the binary on macOS for the first time, you may encounter a security warning as the application is from an "unidentified developer."
 To run the application: